rodriguezsantiagod11-cyber/data-anatytics-proyectos/03-PowerBI-Business-Analysis/README.md

 ## Dataset
 Business dataset used for building a Power BI dashboard to analyze key performance indicators and business metrics.

+## Analysis Process

+- Prepared and transformed data using Power Query.
+- Modeled the data for analysis.
+- Built interactive dashboards to analyze key performance indicators.

 ## Key Insights

 - Key performance indicators help evaluate business performance.